KarlOfDuty/RoleManager/README.md

 2. Set up your config according to the guide below.
 3. Run either via start.bat/start.sh or by entering `node <path to root dir>` in the terminal.

-If it complains that it does not reqognize some discord things you may need to run `npm install discord.js` in the bot folder.
+If it complains that it does not recognize some discord things you may need to run `npm install discord.js` in the bot folder.

+I also recommend having a look at [pm2](http://pm2.keymetrics.io/) to manage node.js scripts such as this one.
+It will restart them if they crash and let you easily stop and start them.

 ## Config settings